 One of the most reliable measures of the efficiency of an SEO campaign is traffic growth.
-By installing a special script called Google Analytics, you can monitor the number of visits keywords are bringing to your site.
+By installing a special script called Google Analytics, you can monitor your main traffic acquisition channels, track how many sessions they bring to your website, overview your acquisition and engagement stats.
 Here you can check the basic instructions on getting started with Google Analytics (settings up an account and installing tracking code).

-To start monitoring traffic in RankTracker, open any of your projects, and go to 'Preferences > Google Analytics Settings'.
+To start monitoring your sessions in RankTracker, open any of your projects, and go to 'Preferences > Google Analytics Settings'.

 Note that Google Analytics account is a project-specific setting.
 You can connect individual accounts to each project or have one account duplicated across projects for the same domain in other SEO PowerSuite tools by enabling synchronization of settings.

-Once your Google Analytics account is connected to your project, you are a few clicks away from getting traffic stats for your keywords.
+Once your Google Analytics account is connected to your project, you are a few clicks away from getting your website traffic and sessions stats.

 To fetch the data, select the keywords in your Workspace, then hit the Update Traffic button and choose the Organic Traffic option.
 Click on the settings icon and select to update the Google Analytics data.